tejas-narkhede/IEEE-Research-Paper-1/My-Activities.md

 to give short info of what I did upto now is,
 started with C/C++ Prog and Python
 Explored Astrophysics and Astronomy
-Learned more about Radio Astronomy
-Started learning Quantum Computing and QML
-Started Learning Machine Learning and AI
-Learned basics of Deep Learning
+Started Learning Machine Learning and AI ,and want to shift focus on Quantum Computing and ML Learned basics of Deep Learning
-Did a course on Mathematics for Machine learning
-Started with Computational Statistics as honors sub. for sem-6
-Was feeling horrible, stressed and depressed, and took a break from learning for 3-4 months reading good books and novels
+Was feeling stressed, and took a break from learning for 3-4 months reading good books.
 And I am back to learning and implementing new ideas and projects.
 Now Learning from Scratch (not too long)
 Planning to Deep learning, Computer Vision and backed dev.